lucastancm96/sql_jupyter/README.md

 * https://www.tutorialspoint.com/run-sql-file-in-mysql-database-from-terminal (command)
 * https://www.quackit.com/sql_server/mac/install_sql-cli_on_a_mac.cfm (terminal)

 3. Run SQL query using Python script (for SQLite).
-To do this, we need to use three existing function in Python:
+To do this, we need to use three existing functions in Python:
 ```python
 * conn = sqlite3.connect("db/track.sqlite")
 * cur = conn.cursor()